What if I told you, the time you spend practicing guitar, is probably way less effective than it could be?

 Increasing my speed on guitar, which was the main reason why I was doing a lot of finger exercises, definitely wasn’t the most important thing I should have been focusing on back then.
 Neither are finger exercises the best way to gain speed on guitar.

 What I should have been doing instead was teach my mind to order my fingers to go to the right places at will, not repeat the same 1-2-3-4 exercise or some variation of it for some 20% of my practice time.

 There are instances where finger exercises have value, but I didn’t need them at that point in time, surely not in that quantity.

 Rough estimate: The 20% of practice time I spent practicing finger exercises was contributing to some 5% of my progress.
 It helped in things like hand coordination, playing with a metronome and legato technique.

 However, even these things could have been achieved through other things, such as…

 This practice item was way more helpful than repeating finger exercises.

 Nowadays, I practice scales I already know for warming up.
 I believe I get more value if I revise a few scale patterns as I’m warming my fingers.

-This lesson on how to improvise guitar solos will, in fact show you that all the scales you need to start improvising in any major or minor key, are two!
+This lesson on how to improvise guitar solos will, in fact, show you that the total amount of scales you need to start improvising in any major or minor key, is just two!